What did you call me? Wally:

 - Insistent Terminology: He is not a superhero.

-- Kid Sidekick: Aracely, who joins him after his series ends and into the New Warriors.
+- Kid Sidekick: Aracely.
+She joins the New Warriors with him after his series ends.

 - Knight in Sour Armor: Not the nicest person.